papermashea/smi/_portfolio/ftgu.md

 </div>
 Building out this project involved lengthy data cleanup using sql, regex, and javascript.
 The interactivity was implemented using <a href="https://vuejs.org/" target="_blank">Vue.js</a> and the visualizations were constructed using <a href="http://d3js.org/" target="_blank">D3.js</a>.
 <br>
-From the Ground Up was developed and launched to meet the thesis and project requirements to complete a graduate degree within the <a href="parsons.nyc" target="_blank" class="post-resource" id="sources">Master's of Science in Data Vizualization program</a> at Parsons at The New School.
+From the Ground Up was developed and launched to meet the <a href="parsons.nyc">thesis and project</a> requirements to complete a graduate degree within the <a href="https://www.newschool.edu/parsons/ms-data-visualization/" target="_blank">Master's of Science in Data Vizualization (MSDV)</a> program at Parsons at The New School.